SauravVenu/Crop-Disease-Detection-System/README.md

 2. **Environment Variables**: Configure system environment variables `GEMINI_API_KEY` and `GOOGLE_MAPS_API_KEY` in your hosting dashboard (e.g., Heroku, AWS, Render).
 3. **CORS Restrictions**: Tighten CORS settings in `server.py` to allow only your production domain name instead of `*`.
 4. **HTTPS Enforcing**: Serve the application over SSL/HTTPS to ensure secure geolocation permission requesting.

+---

+## 📈 Project Status

+**Current Status:** Active Development

+Completed Modules:

+* AI Chatbot (Ask Krishi)
+* Crop Advisory System
+* Soil Moisture Analysis
+* Leaf Disease Detection
+* User Authentication
+* Cloud-Based History Management

+Planned Modules:

+* Location-Based Agricultural Services
+* Google Maps & Places Integration
+* Public Cloud Deployment

+---

+## Future Enhancements

+### Location-Based Agricultural Services (Planned)

+A future version of KRISHISEV will integrate Google Maps Platform and Places API services to provide farmers with location-aware agricultural assistance.

+Planned capabilities include:

+- Discovering nearby nurseries, fertilizer suppliers, seed distributors, and agricultural service centers.
+- Interactive map-based visualization of agricultural resources.
+- Region-specific recommendations and agricultural support services.
+- Enhanced location-aware farming assistance.

+The application architecture has been designed to support Google Maps integration.
+This feature will be enabled in a future release through Google Maps Platform configuration and API integration.

+---

+### Deployment Roadmap

+KRISHISEV is currently in the final development and validation phase.
+Core modules, including AI-powered crop assistance, soil analysis, disease detection, user authentication, and cloud-based history management, have been successfully implemented and tested.

+Public deployment of the platform is planned after the completion and validation of the location-based agricultural services module, which includes Google Maps and Places API integration.
+This phased approach ensures that all major features are fully tested, documented, and production-ready before release.

+The planned deployment process includes:

+* Completion of Google Maps and location-aware agricultural resource discovery features.
+* End-to-end system testing and performance validation.
+* Production environment configuration and security review.
+* Cloud hosting and deployment setup.
+* Final user acceptance testing and documentation updates.

+This approach ensures that KRISHISEV is released as a complete, reliable, and scalable agricultural assistance platform.